 Prescient Digital assesses, plans, designs and builds world-class intranets and enterprise solutions for Fortune 500 and big brand leaders.
-We are recognized experts in this space for more than 18 years working with over 300 organizations.
-We are technology agnostic, working with many technology platform, but most of our clients run SharePoint and Office 365, for which we have particular expertise.
+We are recognized experts in this space for more than 19 years working with over 300 organizations.
+We are technology agnostic, working with many technology platforms, but most of our clients run SharePoint and Office 365, for which we have particular expertise.

-Headquartered in Toronto, with US offices in New York City, Prescient works for global corporations in various industries and sectors worldwide.
+Headquartered in Vancouver, Canada, Prescient works for global corporations in various industries and sectors worldwide.
 Our core strength lies in understanding and balancing the digital needs of our clients' business models, with the goals and intents of the people who will ultimately use these digital solutions.
 We see the digital workplace as the primary means to manage your most important relationships with your employees, beginning with the hub or gateway, the intranet.